conduktor/conduktor-docs/docs/platform/navigation/console/brokers/index.md

 ## Brokers List

-The statistics section provides you with relevant information about the current state of your Kafka Cluster
+The statistics section provides you with relevant information about the current state of your Kafka Cluster.
 - Number of Brokers
-- the version of your Kafka Cluster
+- Version of your Kafka Cluster
 - Whether all Brokers are configured the same or not

 The Brokers List is a summary view of all your Kafka Brokers as well as sizing and partition balance information.